ARMmbed/mbed-os-5-docs/docs/api/platform/PowerManagement.md

 <span class="notes">**Note:** Sleep tracing is a debug feature and should only be enabled during development cycle.
 Its heavy use of UART can affect the device performance.</span>

 There is a small trade-off between power saving and memory footprint.
 When tickless mode is enabled, the memory footprint of your application is slightly bigger.
-Therefore if tickless mode does not fit your application requirement, for example you may rely on SysTick always being present, then you can disable tickless and achieve further memory optimisation.
-To do that, you can override the default configuration in your application `mbed_app.json` like this:
+Therefore, if tickless mode does not fit your application requirement, you can disable tickless and achieve further memory optimization.
+To do that, override the default configuration in the application `mbed_app.json`:

 ```json
 {